Ỷ Lan: During Lý Nhân Tông's reign

-Legacy
+Influence

-There are many shrines and temples dedicated to Ỷ Lan in the northern region of Vietnam, from her village Siêu Loại to the mountainous province Tuyen Quang, a street in Gia Lam near her birthplace is also named in honour of Ỷ Lan.
+There are many shrines and temples dedicated to Ỷ Lan in the northern region of Vietnam, from her village Siêu Loại to the mountainous province Tuyên Quang, a street in Gia Lam near her birthplace is also named in honour of Ỷ Lan.
 Each year, people in her native district Gia Lam organizes a festival to commemorate the feats of Ỷ Lan on the 3rd of the third month in lunar calendar.
 A bigger festival to commemorate Ỷ Lan is held in the Ghềnh Temple (Đền Ghềnh) in Văn Lâm District, Hung Yen from 5th to 16th of the third lunar month.
 In 1997, a national committee was established in order to select a list of distinguished women in history of Vietnam, Ỷ Lan was one of the first choices and the only representative of the list who was well known for her political activities.
 Besides, Ỷ Lan is also considered the first woman who taught Vietnamese the embroidery technique.
 In culture, Ỷ Lan is one of the main characters in the chèo play Bài ca giữ nước (The Song of Defending the Country), the most famous work of the writer Tào Mạt.